 - 2 Essays

-- Copy of oﬀicial transcript with school seal (high school or college)
+- Copy of official university or college transcript with school seal (high school or college)

-- Recommendation letter by teacher/guidance counselor on school letterhead/signed/dated/ and include their contact information (max.
+- Recommendation letter by professor/academic advisor on school letterhead; signed, dated and including their contact information (max.
 1 page)

 Frequently Asked Questions

 The essays must each be 250 words or less, typed, and address these topics: